Frequently Asked Questions

 It starts with a high-level conversation,

-(preferably ZOOM or Teams) to put a face-
+via Zoom, Teams, or in person to put a face-

 to-a-name, agree that anything said is